a-wozniakowski/a-wozniakowski/README.md

-I am a PhD candidate in [mathematics](https://www.ntu.edu.sg/spms) at Nanyang Technological University (NTU), who works in machine learning, statistics, and applied mathematics.
+I am a PhD candidate in [mathematics](https://www.ntu.edu.sg/spms) at Nanyang Technological University (NTU), who works in machine learning, statistics, and applied and computational mathematics.
 I am also an original member of the [Mathematical Picture Language Project](https://mathpicture.fas.harvard.edu/) at Harvard University.